JEANNE HALLOCK ENTERPRISE UX DESIGNER

 Enterprise UX IS My Passion

-I've been designing or developing enterprise applications and internal tools for more than 20 years.
-I've been working in user experience for 15 years.
+I've been designing or developing enterprise applications and internal tools for more than 25 years.
+I've been working in user experience for more than 15 years.

 Currently based in Seattle, I've worked at Microsoft, a start-up dot-com, a global enterprise and done free-lance work.
 Before working in technology, I worked in small businesses and taught.